sumithemmadi/dialogflow-php/README.md

 - Click Done to finish creating the service account.

 - Do not close your browser window.
 You will use it in the next step.
+### Create a service account key:

+In the Cloud Console, click the email address for the service account that you created.
+- Click Keys.
+- Click Add key, then click Create new key.
+- Click Create.
+A JSON key file is downloaded to your computer.
+- Click Close.